What is Elementary Education, its Importance & What are the Issues with Elementary Education

 We could write an entire article or a book dedicated to the importance of elementary education in India.

-Elementary education is very important whether you are living in a developing country or a developed world.
+Elementary education is critical whether you are living in a developing country or a developed world.

-Today South Korea has a GDP per capita of over $25,000; back in 1950, it was a poor country with no basic amenities.
+Today South Korea has a GDP per capita of over $25,000; back in 1950, it was a developing country with no basic amenities.
 Now we use Samsung, and we drive Hyundai, etc.

 It happened only because of the government there that declared an education emergency.